rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 ##### `setValidParentRefId`

-The `setValidParentRefId` is used to declare which resources are equippable into the parent address at the given slot and accepts three arguments:
+The `setValidParentRefId` is used to declare which group of resources are equippable into the parent address at the given slot and accepts three arguments:

-- `referenceId`: `uint64` type of argument specifying the resources that can be equipped
+- `referenceId`: `uint64` type of argument specifying the group of resources that can be equipped
 - `parentAddress`: `address` type of argument specifying the address into which the resource is equippable
 - `slotPartId`: `uint64` type of argument specifying the ID of the part it can be equipped to